yasirbarlas/tabular-deep-reinforcement-learning/README.md

 We use Python 3.10.13, Ray 3.0.0.dev0 (Daily Release), PyTorch (with CUDA 12.1), PettingZoo 1.24.3, and SuperSuit 3.9.2.
 The ROMs for the Atari environments also need to be installed, which can be done through: ```pip install autorom[accept-rom-license]```.
 See the [AutoROM](https://github.com/Farama-Foundation/AutoROM) repository for more information.

-The relevant Jupyter Notebooks and code can be found in the [advanced-tasks-individual](../main/advanced-tasks-individual) folder.
+The relevant code can be found in the [advanced-tasks-individual](../main/advanced-tasks-individual) folder.

 We provide model checkpoints and our final results for each of the experiments conducted, all of which can be downloaded [here](https://cityuni-my.sharepoint.com/:f:/g/personal/yasir-zubayr_barlas_city_ac_uk/EiBjxuscMF1OuP81VFB2RhgBhSTa1fwDOjwgaNJ6llUHUg?e=bqYcVa).